On Error Correction for Nonvolatile Processing-In-Memory: Appendix: Electrical Characterization

 Equation \eqref{eq:series} captures the serial case:

-Here, TMR is the Tunnel Magneto-Resistance; $R_P$, the MTJ parallel state (i.e., low) resistance; $I_C$, the critical switching current; and $N$, the number of output cells.
-We show the resulting noise margins for the multiple-output case, considering both serial and parallel connectivity, in Fig. \ref{fig:noisemargin} alongside a $5\%$ noise margin assumption.
-The corresponding bias voltages are also provided in Fig. \ref{fig:voltages}. {Therefore, although this analysis reveals that multi-output implementations are feasible, it is more efficient when the output MTJs are placed in parallel.} {Further, for the 4-input thresholding gate THR, the following equation needs to be satisfied for the bias voltage ($V_{bias}$):}
+{The low and high voltages are obtained by Kirchoff's laws on the equivalent resistances for marginally non-switching and switching cases in the truth table.} Here, TMR is the Tunnel Magneto-Resistance; $R_P$, the MTJ parallel state (i.e., low) resistance; $I_C$, the critical switching current; and $N$, the number of output cells. {Noise margin (\%) is defined as $\frac{V_\text{high}-V_\text{low}}{\frac{V_\text{high}+V_\text{low}}{2}}$ in \cite{zabihi2018memory} as a measure of error tolerance of the gate implementation.} We show the resulting noise margins for the multiple-output case, considering both serial and parallel connectivity, in Fig.\ref{fig:noisemargin}.
+We assume {a $5\%$} {minimum} {noise margin}.
+The corresponding bias voltages are provided in Fig.\ref{fig:voltages}. { This analysis reveals that multi-output implementations are feasible and more efficient when the output MTJs are placed in parallel.} {Further, {\thr}'s bias voltage ($V_{bias}$) should satisfy:}